 Arup is an independent firm of designers, planners, engineers, consultants and technical specialists offering a broad range of professional services.
 They help their clients meet their business needs by adding value through technical excellence, efficient organisation and personal service.
 They provide the engineering and related consultancy services necessary to every stage of a project, from inception to completion and after.
 Throughout the world they provide a consistently excellent multi-disciplinary service, which also incorporates a concern for the environment.
 Arup is committed to sustainable design, to its increasing incorporation in their projects and to industry-wide sustainability initiatives.

 Arup is a major supporter of Future of London’s research project on regeneration around Crossrail stations and is contributing expertise to that project.
-Arup also hosts events, including our breakfast seminar series on public health.
+Arup also hosts events, including our low pay seminar and our breakfast seminar series on public health.

 GVA is the UK’s largest independent commercial property consultant.
 Headquartered in London and with 12 offices and 700 fee earners across the UK, GVA offers the country’s largest and most diverse multidisciplinary property consultancy outside of the capital.

-GVA is a major supporter of Future of London’s research project on regeneration around Crossrail stations, and is contributing expertise to that project.
+GVA is supporting our Delivering Estate Renewal conference, and was a major supporter of and contributor to Future of London’s research project on regeneration around Crossrail stations.
 GVA has also provided senior level involvement in FoL programmes.

 EDF Energy is one of the UK’s largest energy companies and its largest producer of low-carbon electricity.
 A wholly-owned subsidiary of the EDF Group, one of Europe’s largest energy groups, EDF Energy generate around one fifth of the UK’s electricity and employ around 15,000 people.
 They supply electricity and gas to around 5.5 million residential and business customers, making them the biggest supplier of electricity by volume.

-EDF Engery support Future of London’s Delivering Energy Efficiency series which has looked at the impact of the Green Deal and the Energy Company Obligation, with a particular focus on knowledge sharing and best practice among practitioners.
+EDF Engery support Future of London’s research programme on Engaging Private Landlords in Energy Efficiency.
+EDF Energy previously supported our Delivering Energy Efficiency series which has looked at the impact of the Green Deal and the Energy Company Obligation, with a particular focus on knowledge sharing and best practice among practitioners.

 Crossrail was established in 2001 to promote and develop vital transport links to meet the needs of people and businesses throughout the South East, and to ensure that London continues in its role as the Europe’s leading financial and business centre.

-Crossrail is supporting Future of London’s research project on regeneration around Crossrail stations.
+Crossrail supported Future of London’s research project on regeneration around Crossrail stations.

 Oak Foundation is a group of philanthropic organisations which, since its establishment in 1998, has given more than 2,400 grants to not-for-profit organisations around the world.
 The Foundation commits its resources to address issues of global, social and environmental concern, particularly those that have a major impact on the lives of the disadvantaged.
 Programmes include housing and homelessness, environment and international human rights.